Maece97/EDPOA/README.md

 ## General Description

 Our system is a credit card transaction processing system that both processes transactions coming in and detects fraudulent transactions.
-Below you will find a basic system overview:
+Below you will find a basic system overview.
+The services highlighted in blue make up the Transaction workflow, while the services highlighted in green make up the Fraud Detection workflow.
+Blue arrows indicate synchronous communication, and black arrows asynchronous communication:

 ![alt text](doc/diagrams/System%20Overview.png)